vdh05/Resume-Screening/README.md

 - **Integrate with ATS:** Connect with Applicant Tracking Systems (ATS) for enterprise use.
 - **Web & Mobile App:** Develop a frontend for better user experience.

-## License
-This project is open-source under the **MIT License**.

----
-Feel free to contribute or reach out for improvements!